nocobase/website/content/articles/top-15-open-source-low-code-projects-with-the-most-github-Stars/index.md

-📝 **Note:** This article was last updated on **February 17, 2025**.
+📝 Note: This article was last updated on June 11, 2025.
 We regularly update the information to ensure you have the latest insights! 😊

+---

 Last week, we published an article titled "[The Top 12 Open-Source No-Code Tools with the Most GitHub Stars](https://www.nocobase.com/en/blog/the-top-12-open-source-no-code-tools-with-the-most-github-stars)," which received much appreciation.
 Many friends commented asking why well-known products like n8n and Appsmith were not on the list.
 The reason is that we based this list on the "no-code" tag on GitHub, while these products were only tagged as "low-code."